 Video and Photo Consent

-The National Association of REALTORS® will be conducting video recording and still photography of meetings, sessions and events during NAR NXT for use in connection with future educational, promotional and marketing activities of the association.
-Your participation in NAR NXT constitutes your consent to be photographed and video and audio recorded and to all uses of the images and recordings so created.
+The National Association of REALTORS® will be conducting video recording and still photography of meetings, sessions and events during the 2025 NAR NXT for use in connection with future educational, promotional and marketing activities of the association.
+Your participation in the event constitutes your consent to be photographed and video and audio recorded and to all uses of the images and recordings so created.

 Conference Sessions and Meeting Policies